MicrosoftDocs/Devices-docs/surface/surface-device-compatibility-with-windows-ltsc.md

 manager: frankbu
 ---

-# Long-Term Servicing Channel (LTSC) for Surface devices
+# Surface device compatibility with Windows Long-Term Servicing Channel (LTSC)

 Surface devices are designed for productivity and general-purpose use, benefiting from continuous updates delivered via the Semi-Annual Channel (SAC).
 However, some organizations might require the **Long-Term Servicing Channel (LTSC)** for special-purpose systems, such as manufacturing equipment or healthcare environments.